irischang59/parallelSEE/README.md

 Also see "Monte Carlo modeling of low-energy electron-induced secondary electron emission yields in micro-architected boron nitride surfaces" Hsing-Yin (Iris) Chang and Andrew Alvarado for a similar approach.

+# Code overview

+# Compiling and running the programs

 # Input files
 Sample input files for hexagonal boron nitride (DESCS_hBN.txt, ELoss_hBN.txt, ThetaEl_hBN.txt) are provided in the sample_inputs/ folder.